Applications are accepted for the September 2022 start from 1 October onwards.

 - Use common sense when scanning your documents:

 - PDF files are preferred

 - Try to combine your grade lists into one file

 - Check that your documents are clearly legible

-- Include all relevant information to your application.
+- Include all relevant information in your application.
 If there is a personal situation we should know about, add an explanation to one of your documents or in the other information section.